China says to have in-depth talks with U.S. on economic, trade issues

 On Wednesday, White House economic adviser Kevin Hassett said he believed the United States and China could reach a trade deal by March 1.

-Reporting by Muyu Xu and Joseph Campbell; Writing by Ryan Woo; Editing by Richard Borsuk
+Reporting by Muyu Xu and Joseph Campbell; Writing by Ryan Woo; Editing by Richard Borsuk & Shri Navaratnam